 We show that smoke from in-state and out-of-state wildfires is associated with higher borrowing costs in the healthcare industry, amounting to $270 million in incremental costs from 2010–2019.
 In California, we find underinvestment in wildfire prevention and overinvestment in wildfire suppression, suggesting that policy is partially responsible for cross-state borrowing cost externalities.
 These costs are disproportionately higher in high-uninsurance and high-minority areas where there is more uncompensated care for smoke-related illnesses.
 Migration sorting exacerbates these costs by concentrating vulnerable households in high-smoke counties.
 Our findings underline the importance of interstate coordination to prevent and suppress wildfires, and how the associated costs could be shared between states.

-The Hidden Effects of Climate Risk: Rising Insurance Premiums Increase Mortgage Delinquency and Drive Relocation to Safer Areas with Shan Ge and Stephanie Johnson
+The Effect of Rising Insurance Premiums on Mortgage Delinquency and Household Relocation with Shan Ge and Stephanie Johnson

 Audit Partners and Loan Loss Provisioning: Evidence from U.S. Bank Holding Companies with Gauri Bhat, Hemang Desai, Christoffer Koch, and Erik J. Mayer